mattermost/mattermost-plugin-channel-export/README.md

 # Mattermost Channel Export Plugin

 This plugin allows channel export into a human readable format.

+Please visit the [Channel Export documentation](https://mattermost.gitbook.io/channel-export-plugin/) for more information.

 ## License